Condla/web-shop-o11y-demo/README.md

 * shopping-cart: a backend service that interacts with a MariaDB instance.
 It persists the shopping cart items of the different users.
 * products: a backend service that serves the available products of the web shop.
 * mariadb: A mariadb instance to persist products and shopping cart items.
-* shopping cart simulator: a service that simulates light user traffic by adding things to the shopping cart via the web-shop API.
 * broker: a kafka broker to persist checked out shopping carts before they are reset.

 Additionally, you have the required agents and instrumentation included as well as the backends to collect metrics, logs and traces:
 * grafana: a Grafana instance to view and build dashboards, and explore the collected telemetry, as well as to create alerts on them.
 * agent: a Grafana Agent to scrape metrics, collect logs and traces
-* prometheus: a Prometheus instance to act as the metrics backend
+* mimir: Grafana Mimir to act as the metrics backend
 * loki: Grafana Loki to act as the logs backend
 * tempo: Grafana Tempo to persist trace spans
 * blackbox_exporter: an exporter to expose uptime metric of the services
-* node_exporter: an exporter to expose metrics of the the underlying infrastructure
+* node_exporter: an exporter to expose metrics of the underlying infrastructure

 ## Architecture
 ![](images/web-shop-architecture.png)